Gran (TV series)

 Gran is a British short-lived stop motion animation television series narrated by Patricia Hayes and directed by Ivor Wood.
-There were only two main characters, namely Gran and her grandson, Jim, and they were lucky and kind.
+The show features a grandmother, Gran, and her grandson, Jim, going on adventures together.

 Despite moderate popularity with young audiences in the mid-1980s, the series has not been seen on UK television since being repeated as part of the Tiny Living broadcasting block on Living TV in the late 1990s, and no further episodes were made.
 Universal Pictures released all 13 episodes on Region 2 DVD in the U.K. on 7 March 2005, but the release has since been discontinued.

 Synopsis

-At first glance you may think Gran is like any other Grandma, but she's not.
-Along with her grandson Jim, she takes part in different crazy adventures.
-Each episode sees Gran performing weird and wacky tasks – growing her runner beans up a dinosaur's skeleton, hang gliding, knitting a giant scarf to wrap around her house in the winter, and cross country motorbike racing.
+At first glance you may think Gran is like any other grandmother, but she's not.
+Along with her grandson, Jim, she takes part in different crazy adventures.
+Each episode sees Gran performing weird and wacky tasks, such as growing her runner beans up a dinosaur skeleton, hang gliding, knitting a giant scarf to wrap around her house in the winter, and cross country motorbike racing.
 But one thing's for sure – she'll always be wearing her pink slippers.